anyoungjin20040106/SQLConn/README.md

 ## English Version

 SQLConn is a Python package that connects to various SQL database management systems (DBMS) to easily manipulate and manage data.
-This package includes support for MySQL, PostgreSQL, Microsoft SQL Server, Oracle, and SQLite databases.
+This package includes support for MySQL, PostgreSQL, Microsoft SQL Server and SQLite databases.

 ### function